PREreview/rapid-prereview/README.md

    your browser (see section above for instructions)
 6. You can now visit [http://127.0.0.1:3000/](http://127.0.0.1:3000/) and give a demo

-When you are done with the demo do:
+When you are done with the demo you can use `docker-compose down` to shut down the server.

-1. in the fourth tab (extension watcher) run `ctrl + c` to kill the node process.
-2. in the third tab (web server) run `ctrl + c` to kill the node process.
-To be sure you can also run `killall node` to be sure that no zombie node processes remain.
-3. in the second tab (cloudant) nothing to do (you can quit docker if you are done using it)
-4. in the first tab (redis) run `ctrl + c`

-Everything should now be shut down.

-##### Subsequent times

-1. Open 3 tabs in a terminal and `cd` into this repository for each tab
-2. In the first tab run `npm run redis`
-3. In the second tab run `npm run cloudant`
-4. In the third tab run `npm start`

 ##### Updating your local install

 1. `cd` into this repository
 2. run `git fetch` followed by `git merge origin/master`
-3. run `npm install`
+3. Connect a shell to the web container and run `npm install`
 4. Follow the First time instructions (see above)

 ### Storybook (components playground)